ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ## Task Configuration {#task-configuration}

+A task involves evaluation of a specific Verifiable Distributed Aggregation Function (VDAF, see [VDAF]) over a set of client inputs.
+The VDAF determines the type of input measurements and the type of the output of the aggregation function.
+It also determines how many aggregators are involved (this document currently supports just two) and how many rounds of communication are required to verify an input's validity.
 Prior to the start of execution of the protocol, each participant must agree on the configuration for each task.
 A task is uniquely identified by its task ID:

 ~~~
 opaque TaskId[32];